josephmontes/VAA/README.md

 | 2023      | Yusei Kikuchi   | 0.346 | NA            | 30%  |

 ### NOTES
-- 32 player seasons
+- 32 pitching seasons
   - 18 different pitchers
     - Of the 18 pitchers, only 3! pitchers ended up throwing their 4-Seam Fastball ineffectively in a future qualifying season:
-      - Emilio Pagan, Sean Doolittle, Michael Kopech
+      - Emilio Pagán, Sean Doolittle, Michael Kopech
-  - Players on this list multiple times: Gerrit Cole, Jacob deGrom, Trevor May, Edwin Diaz, Cristian Javier, Tyler Mahle, Michael Kopech, George Kirby, Phil Bickford, Joe Ryan, Freddy Peralta, Bailey Ober

 ## PLAYER SPLOTLIGHT
-### Emilio Pagan
+### Emilio Pagán
   - In the 2021 season, when he threw his 4-Seam Fastball a qualifying amount of times and it was ineffective, the wOBA value against it was only a few points above the .350 average wOBA
     - In that season, his 'good' 4-Seam Fastball 'rate' dropped below the 30% threshold, from 33% in 2019 to 27% in 2021